arosboro/newsletter-fe/README.md

 ## Video Demos

+<iframe width="560" height="315" src="https://www.youtube.com/embed/zg1bBf0phEk" frameborder="0" allowfullscreen></iframe>

+Initial Clips:

 - [Demo Part 1](videos/Demo%20Part%201.webm)
 - [Demo Part 2](videos/Demo%20Part%202.webm)
 - [Demo Part 3](videos/Demo%20Part%203.webm)

+# Newsletter Frontend

+A frontend to handle asymmetric and symmetric key management between disparate parties.
+Users can create groups with the `newsletter_v0_1_0.aleo` contract and invite members to deliver issues (new content).
+Newsletters contain contents and template structure which is a loose representation of content.
+Privacy mode can be toggled on or off to show the cipher text of any given input.

+## Project Frameworks

+- Vite
+- React
+- Redux Toolkit
+- @DemoxLabs Aleo Wallet Adapter
+- Vitest
+- Vite Plugin WASM Pack (leveraging snarkvm-wasm)
+- Aleo

 ## Build and Run

 `npm run` will list all commands from package.json.
-A simple `npm install` followed by `npm run dev` will get you started running the frontend.
+A simple `npm install` followed by `npm run wasm` and `npm run dev` will get you started running the frontend.

 ## How to use the Application